geode-sdk/mods/mods-v2/dankmeme.globed/about.md

 ## Status

-The mod is in beta and I don't have a massive motivation anymore to work on it, feel free to make changes, forks or whatever you want.
-I'll try to maintain it (including the servers) but can't promise
+The mod is in beta and I don't have a massive motivation anymore to work on it, but I will try to fix bugs, add some features and maintain servers.
+If you are a developer, feel free to fork the repository or use the code in any way you want.